What we see depends on what we look at

 Climate change - "We will adapt" - LNP

 Record breaking hurricane slams Florida.
 The strongest cyclone on record wipes out Mozambique, the cost of unprecedented floods in Queensland runs into the billions.
 Add to that droughts, wild-fires, fish kill and the hottest years on record and we suspect something is amiss.
 Increased global temperature equates to energy in the atmosphere, equates to extremes in weather, ocean expansion, ice melt and rising sea-levels...
 Read more

 From the New York Times, the most dire of predictions: WASHINGTON — A major scientific report issued by 13 federal agencies on Friday presents the starkest warnings to date of the consequences of climate change for the United States, predicting that if significant steps are not taken to rein in global warming, the damage will knock as much as 10 percent off the size of the American economy by century’s end....
 Read more

 Flashback - What started out as a pathetic little grab for votes in the Wentworth By-election, by the Morrison LNP government, has now escalated to include threatening every Australian citizen and Australian trade.
-“Wentworth voters see embassy relocation as a targeted pitch to Jewish voters”....
+“Wentworth voters see embassy relocation as a targeted pitch to Jewish voters”.
+Which takes us back to religion being a political force....
 Read more

 Feeding the monster